JasonBarahan/UofT-speedrunner/README.md

 </div>

 <h3>Introduction</h3>
 The <i>UofT Speedrunner</i> is a program for students of the University of Toronto to navigate their way around campus.
-This application finds the most optimal path between two buildings - and determines nearby amenities should people need them.
+This application finds the optimal route between two buildings accounting for common amenities needed by students, such  as coffee shops and dining areas.
+You need to get from your dorm to your class, while grabbing a coffee and a sandwich for lunch?
+No problem, we have you covered! <i>UofT Speedrunner</i> will find the shortest route that allows you to accomplish everything in a tight timeframe!

 <h5>Compatible devices</h5>
 The program currently functions for Windows and MacOS devices.